Anti-Bribery for Sales · Module 1 of 2

 Your phone vibrates.
 Naomi Aldridge in compliance: "Sam, Rob's PA called my line at half eight.
 Mentioned 'Wimbledon for the weekend'.
 Find me Monday first thing."

 Saturday morning.
-Tickets are on the counter, unsigned.
+Tickets on the counter, unsigned.
 Renewal is Tuesday.
-Naomi already knows.
-Rob hasn't been thanked, hasn't been declined.
-The next move is yours, and it sets the tone for everything that happens after Tuesday.
+Naomi knows.
+Rob hasn't been thanked or declined.
+Your next move sets the tone.

 Decline in writing this morning.
 Log offered-not-accepted.
 Brief Naomi over email.

 Send Rob a short, warm message returning the tickets.
-Drop them at Haldane's reception in person Monday morning.
-Log the offer in the register as offered, declined.
-Email Naomi the timeline before bed so Monday's meeting is preparatory, not investigatory.
+Drop them at Haldane's reception Monday.
+Log the offer as offered, declined.
+Email Naomi the timeline tonight.
 Under Section 1 the timing is the load-bearing fact, and you've broken the link.

 Sit on it.
 Take the tickets to Naomi Monday and run a retrospective pre-clear.

 Don't go to the match.
-Leave the envelope sealed on the kitchen counter.
-Walk into Naomi's office Monday with it and ask her to pre-clear it after the fact.
-Argue the renewal is a formality so the timing isn't really inducement.
-Defensible if Naomi agrees, but you've held the offer over the weekend without a paper trail.
+Leave the envelope sealed.
+Walk into Naomi's office Monday and ask her to pre-clear after the fact.
+Defensible if she agrees, but you've held the offer over the weekend with no paper trail.

 Take Hannah.
 Go to the final.
 Sort the paperwork Monday.

 Twelve years of clean delivery on this account.
-Rob is a friend.
+Rob's a friend.
 The Bribery Act doesn't prohibit reasonable corporate hospitality.
-Log it in the register Monday morning, mention it to Naomi when you bump into her in the kitchen, get on with the renewal.
+Log it Monday, mention it to Naomi in the kitchen, get on with the renewal.

-I read your email at 11pm Saturday.
-Walked in this morning expecting a problem.
-Got an audit trail instead.
+Read your email at 11pm Saturday.
+Walked in expecting a problem.
+Got an audit trail.

-I returned the envelope to Haldane reception at 8am.
-Their security signed for it.
-The note to Rob said "lovely thought, can't accept during a renewal window, let's do something proper after Tuesday".
+Returned the envelope to Haldane reception at 8am.
+Note to Rob said "lovely thought, can't accept during a renewal, let's do something proper after Tuesday".

 Warm.
 Clean.
 Documented.
-If Rob comes back with another version of the same offer, that's a pattern, and we treat the second one differently.
+If he comes back with a version two, that's a pattern, and we treat it differently.

-If they pull it because you didn't take £5,000 of tennis, the renewal was never about delivery.
-We'd want to know that now, not after we've signed.
+And if they pull the renewal because you didn't take £5,000 of tennis, it was never about delivery.
+Better we know now.

-The Section 1 test asks whether the advantage was given or accepted intending to induce improper performance.
-By declining within hours, in writing, and logging the offer as offered-not-accepted, you've broken the inducement link before it could form.
-Under Section 7, this is also exactly the evidence Meridian needs: a real-time decision, by the person closest to the customer, that matched the policy.
-MoJ Principle 1 is satisfied because the response was proportionate to the value (£5,000) and the timing (three days from a £4.2M decision).
+The Section 1 test asks whether the advantage was accepted intending to induce improper performance.
+Declining in writing within hours and logging it offered-not-accepted breaks the inducement link before it forms.
+Under Section 7, this is the evidence Meridian needs: a real-time decision that matched the policy.
+MoJ Principle 1 is met: proportionate to £5,000 three days from a £4.2M decision.

-Brought you something to look at.
 Rob gave me these Friday.
-I didn't accept, didn't decline.
+Didn't accept, didn't decline.
 Renewal's tomorrow.
-I'd like a retrospective pre-clear so we can return them properly today.
+I'd like a retrospective pre-clear so we can return them today.

-Sam, the pre-clear form exists so I can answer before you take the offer home.
-You took it home for two nights and the match was yesterday afternoon.
-The window for pre-clear closed Friday.
+Sam, the pre-clear form exists so I can answer before you take it home.
+You held it two nights and the match was yesterday.
+That window closed Friday.

 I didn't go.

 Good.
-That's the only thing standing between us and a real problem.
-Return them today, log the offer as declined, and we'll need to think about how this looked from the outside over the weekend.
+That's the only thing between us and a real problem.
+Return them today, log them declined, and we'll need to think about how this looked from outside.

-You didn't go to the match, which is what kept this defensible.
-But pre-clear has to happen before the spend, not after.
+Not going to the match kept this defensible.
+But pre-clear has to happen before the spend.
 Under MoJ Principle 6, the procedure only counts if it operates as designed.
-A retrospective sign-off creates a documented case where the policy was not followed at the moment it mattered.
-If a similar offer lands next year, the question on file is "what did Sam do last time" and the answer is "took it home for the weekend".
+A retrospective sign-off documents that the policy wasn't followed at the moment it mattered.
 Under SFO hospitality guidance, value and timing are the two strongest indicators of inducement.
-Holding £5,000 of hospitality unsigned through the renewal weekend put you on the timing axis whether you went or not.
+Holding £5,000 unsigned through the renewal weekend put you on the timing axis whether you went or not.

 You went.

 Took Hannah.
-Lovely day.
-Look, Naomi, I'll log it this morning.
+I'll log it this morning.
 The Act doesn't prohibit reasonable hospitality.
-Rob and I have been doing this for twelve years.
+Twelve years with Rob.

-The renewal goes through Tuesday on schedule.
-Three weeks later, HMRC opens a routine compliance review on Haldane and asks for a list of supplier hospitality given over the past year.
-Your seat numbers are on it.
+The renewal signs Tuesday.
+Three weeks later, HMRC opens a routine review on Haldane and asks for supplier hospitality over the past year.
+Your seat numbers are on the list.
 Your register entry, made the morning after, isn't.

-Section 1 makes it an offence to accept a financial or other advantage intending to induce improper performance.
-The advantage doesn't need to be a brown envelope.
-The SFO hospitality guidance names value and timing as the two strongest indicators, and £5,000 three days before a renewal hits both.
-By accepting, going, and logging the offer only after the match, you've created the exact paper trail a prosecutor would build their case from.
-Meridian's Section 7 defence is now harder to run, because the salesperson closest to the customer ignored the threshold the policy specifies for this exact moment.
+Section 1 makes it an offence to accept an advantage intending to induce improper performance.
+It doesn't need to be a brown envelope.
+SFO hospitality guidance names value and timing as the two strongest indicators, and £5,000 three days before a renewal hits both.
+Accepting, going, and logging after the match builds the paper trail a prosecutor would use.
+Meridian's Section 7 defence is now harder to run.

 Naomi opens the gifts register on her screen and turns it toward you.